 - Inspirational Photo Galleries

 Whether you’re rewiring an old lamp, installing a new doorbell, or adding another outlet to a wall, the first step to this sort of do-it-yourself maintenance project often involves stripping the sheathing from the wire.
 While this introduction to electrical work may seem scary, it’s a skill that’s not hard to master.
 Specialty tools can help you with the task, but aren’t a necessity; you can still get by just fine without them with a little bit of practice.
 Learn how to strip wire—any type, using whatever tools you have on hand—and you’ll soon be tackling future home wiring tasks with confidence.

 - Utility knife

 If you don’t have a specialty tool for the job, don’t dismay.
-A resourceful DIYer can still strip just about any wire as long as he or she has an implement sharp enough to cut the sheathing, like a utility knife, a pair of scissors, or even a sharp pocket knife.
+A resourceful DIYer can still figure out how to strip wire as long as he or she has an implement sharp enough to cut the sheathing, like a utility knife, a pair of scissors, or even a sharp pocket knife.
 The process is similar, but takes a little more practice to get just the right touch—enough pressure to cut off the sheathing without damaging the actual metal wires.

 When working with a utility knife…

 Lay the wire across a workbench or piece of wood.
 In one hand, hold the utility knife so that its blade gently rests on the wire’s sheathing at the exact point you intend to cut to strip it off.
 Use the other hand to roll the wire across the work surface so that the blade scores the sheathing all the way around the wire.
 Pull the sheathing off with your fingers, and inspect the wire beneath to make sure no damage has been done.

 When working with a scissors…